Bob Monkhouse: Writing and acting success

 Around 1969 he was a partner, with Malcolm Mitchell, in the Mitchell Monkhouse Agency.
-In 1979 he starred in US sketch comedy television series Bonkers! with the Hudson Brothers and Joan Rivers, a job he hated.
 In the early 1970s he appeared on BBC Radio in Mostly Monkhouse with Josephine Tewson and David Jason.
+In 1979 he starred in US sketch comedy television series Bonkers! with the Hudson Brothers and Joan Rivers, a job he disliked.

 Stand-up comedy

-A respected stand-up comedian, Monkhouse was known for his talent at ad-libbing.
+Monkhouse was a respected stand-up comedian, known for his talent at ad-libbing.
 He became much in demand as an after-dinner speaker and wrote a book about the subject, Just Say a Few Words (Lennard Publishing, 1988, 1999).

 He also became a favourite with impressionists, and, as his comedy style fell out of favour in the 1980s, he was mocked for his slickness and accused of insincerity.
 He came back into fashion during the 1990s, and an appearance on Have I Got News for You helped to restore his popularity.

 Monkhouse's final stand-up show was performed at the Albany Comedy Club in London on 25 August 2003, four months before his death.
-The show was broadcast by the BBC in 2016 and again in November 2019 and April 2020.
+The show was broadcast by the BBC in 2016, November 2019 and April 2020 and in December 2023 to mark the twentieth anniversary of his death.
 Among the audience were a number of British comedians who had been personally invited by Monkhouse, including Reece Shearsmith, Jon Culshaw, David Walliams, Fiona Allen and Mark Steel.
 The show also included a rare public appearance from Monkhouse's friend Mike Yarwood.